computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 Our final baseline is a classifier similar to the last one, but thresholds on word frequency instead of length.
 We have provided Google NGram frequencies in the text file `ngram_counts.txt`, along with the helper function `load_ngram_counts(ngram_counts_file)` to load them into Python as a dictionary.

 You will be filling in the function `word_frequency_threshold(training_file, development_file, counts)`, where `counts` is the dictionary of word frequencies.
-This function again prints out the precision, recall, and fscore for your best threshold's performance on both the training and development data.
+This function again returns the precision, recall, and fscore for your best threshold's performance on both the training and development data.

 Please again report the precision, recall, and f-score on the training and development data individually, along with the range of thresholds you tried, and the best threshold to be graded.
 Similar to the previous baseline, plot the Precision-Recall curve for range of thresholds you tried.
 Also, make a third plot that contains the P-R curve for both the baseline classifier.
 Which classifier looks better *on average*?